AidanStarr/Starr_et_al_2021_Icebergs/README.md

 ## /analysis
 Sub-directory containing the Matlab code for analysis of the raw data.
 Split into 4 parts (.m files) called by master.m.
 The dependencies "Ar1Sur.m" and "nexcf.m" are from http://tocsy.pik-potsdam.de/nest.php and are detailed in 1,2,3.

-## /pyberg
+## /outputs
-Containing the python implementation of the FESOM-IB iceberg module.
+Containing the tables created by scripts in /analysis

-## /figures
+## /pyberg_results
-Containing the jupyter notebooks for creating all figures in the paper (including extended data figures).
+Containing some outputs from the Pyberg model runs performed for this manuscript.
+The full Pyberg code can be found at https://github.com/trackow/pyberg

 ----
 ## Useful Contacts regarding code or data